monkale-io/coredns-manager-operator/docs/dnsconnector.md

 * `conditions` (array): Indicates the status of the DNSConnector.
 Each condition includes:
 * `provisionedZones` (array): Displays DNSZones and their versions currently provisioned to CoreDNS.

+### States
+`conditions[].reason` represents DNSZone state.

+* `Active` - The DNSConnector and coredns are up-to-date with the latest changes.
+* `Updating` - The DNSConnector is currently updating the CoreDNS deployment.
+If the DNSConnector gets stuck in the `Updating` state, it might indicate an issue during reconciliation.
+Check operator's logs for more information.
+* `UpdateErr` - DNSConnector failure.
+Describe the resource and check logs.
+Name resolution might be impacted.

 ### Example Status

 ```json